 To Purify or to Destroy?

-So it is with the fire of the Holy Spirit.
+There are, however, two opposite attributes to fire.
+Fire can be beneficial, but also dangerous.
+Fire can purify, but also destroy.
+So, it is with the fire of the Holy Spirit.
 He can minister God’s blessing and favor on those who are obedient.
 But He can also minister God’s wrath and judgment on those who are presumptuous and self-willed.

 Immediately after the account of the fire that fell on Aaron’s sacrifice in the tabernacle, the record continues: